-To obtain a refund check, the student must complete a Refund Check Request Form, available in the HMS Financial Aid Office or online in the Forms section of the Financial Aid Office website at www.hms.harvard.edu/finaid.
+To obtain a refund check, the student must complete a Refund/Cash Advance Request Form, available in the HMS Financial Aid Office or online in the Forms and Calendar section of the Financial Aid Office website at www.hms.harvard.edu/finaid.

-All refund requests are processed by the Financial Aid Office staff within five business days.
-Checks are issued by the Student Billing Office and mailed to the address that the student indicates on the request form.
+All refund requests ordinarily are processed by the Financial Aid Office staff within five business days.
+Checks are issued by the Student Billing Office and are direct deposited to the student's bank account or mailed to the address that the student indicates on the request form.